Vijayvarma115/Compliance-Alert-System-from-SMS-Email/README.md

+# Problem Statement

+Businesses often miss compliance-related actions (like tax filings, returns, etc.) due to unnoticed email or SMS notifications.
+This leads to penalties and late fees.

+# Solution

+Built an automation workflow that analyzes emails, detects compliance-related messages using regex, and then sends alerts, creates calendar reminders, and logs them into Notion.

 # Automated Communication Workflow using n8n

 This project showcases an automated end-to-end communication workflow built using **n8n**, aimed at reducing manual effort in managing incoming emails and scheduling events.
-It was developed during my internship to streamline notifications and record-keeping across different platforms.

 ## 🚀 Features